Home / Seafood Recipes / Easy Pan Seared Salmon

 Easy pan seared salmon.

 Salmon is not only one of the most nutrient-dense foods available, but it also happens to be one of the easiest to prepare.
+I love salmon in as is but it’s also delicious in a pesto salmon pasta with pesto, smoked salmon niçoise salad, or even in Greek salmon tostadas.
 Like anything, the secret to cooking salmon is to start with a high-quality, fresh product.
 The better the fish, the less time and fuss it requires.
 And this Easy Pan Seared Salmon is seriously the simplest and quickest way to prepare this popular seafood.
 Really, it’s only 4 ingredients!

 Ingredients